WuzI38/FearOfTheDuck/README.md

 ## About
 The playable version of the game (FearOfTheDuck.exe) can be built using unity environment.
-After launching the game for the first time the crosshair may not appear - in that case just restart the game.
+The project was made for my object oriented programming class

 ## Controls
 * WSAD/arrows - movement